There is nothing that does not consist of atoms. Nothing!?

 You may have realised that at about 6:41 Aussie wrongly referred to electrons in the nucleus of atoms.
 Prof Bob did the same!.

-KEY IDEAS - The essence of Prof Bob's conversation
+KEY IDEAS - Atoms: The building blocks of all stuff

 The building blocks of everything are tiny particles called atoms – far, far smaller than we can see, even with a microscope.